devbluen/omp-Discord-Bridge/README.md

 For a 32-bit Linux build, add `-DDCC_BUILD_32BIT=ON` when configuring.
 On Windows with Visual Studio, select the 32-bit generator with `-A Win32`.
 Set `-DDCC_VERSION=MAJOR.MINOR.PATCH` to override the default version (`1.0.0`).

+## AI disclosure

+AI tools assisted with parts of the code and documentation.
+Review the source and test the plugin on your own server before using it in production.